Who we are

 Curated by Gaia Aulino, Pier Paolo Bellini, Marco Bernardi, Marco Bersanelli, Sara Bosi, Maria Giulia Cotini, Anna Cova, Massimiliano Del Corso, Davide De Santis, Adolf Diefenhardt, Paolo Fini, Marco Gozzi, Cristiana Lanzarini, Chiara Locatelli, Caterina Malandri, Adriano Mancini, Paola Navotti, Isacco Neri, Luigi Orioli, Paolo Prosperi, Andreas Schmid, Dorothe Schmid, Pietro Sempio, Paolo Zambelli

-The exhibition is a journey to uncover the source of the positivity Ermanno communicated to those around him.
-A life entirely oriented toward “looking upward”—whether studying the stars, investigating providence in history, composing hymns to praise God, or invoking help in suffering.
+The exhibition is a journey to discover the source of that positivity which Hermann wanted to share with those around him.
+His whole life was oriented toward “looking upward,” whether he was studying the stars, investigating providence in history, composing hymns to praise God, or invoking help in suffering.
+It was this fullness of life that gave rise to a widespread popular devotion throughout the region.

-His story points to living experiences today: faces and places that share Ermanno’s same struggles and testify that every life, even the most fragile, when lived in this way, is an ongoing miracle.
+His story resonates with experiences still alive today: faces and places that share in Hermann’s struggles and bear witness to the fact that every life—even the most fragile one—when lived in this way, is a miracle in action